 - #1.
 The Classrooms

 The Classrooms in the Montessori schools is designed only after careful consideration of the activities, which would cater to the student’s individual requirements of learning.
 The traditional classrooms, on the other hand, focus on how to make the teaching experience easier for the teacher to impart the lessons.

-In Montessori schools, the interaction between the teachers and the students are on a one to one basis wherein the pace of the lessons are predetermined to fit into the comfort of the kids.
-However, in the traditional schools, the teachers are required to provide the same lesson to all the students.
+In Montessori schools, the interaction between the teachers and the students is on a one to one basis wherein the pace of the lessons is predetermined to fit into the comfort of the kids.
+However, in traditional schools, the teachers are required to provide the same lesson to all the students.

-Montessori schools empower the students to discover knowledge on their own by taking part in some learning based activities.
-The students in the traditional schools have to assume passive role by listening to their teachers, memorizing the lessons and have to attempt to answer questions in tests.
+Montessori schools empower the students to discover knowledge on their own by taking part in some learning-based activities.
+The students in the traditional schools have to assume a passive role by listening to their teachers, memorizing the lessons, and have to attempt to answer questions in tests.

-The curriculum in Montessori schools are adaptable in order to accommodate take the learning needs of the child into perspective and everyday it is susceptible to change.
+The curriculum in Montessori schools is adaptable in order to accommodate take the learning needs of the child into perspective and every day it is susceptible to change.
 Traditional schools fix a common curriculum that would be applicable for all students of a particular age group.